 Conclusion

 Now that you've gained a comprehensive understanding of "everyone," put your knowledge into practice!
-Take some time to review your own writing and identify any instances where you might have made errors in subject-verb agreement or pronoun usage.
+Which means take some time to review your own writing and identify any instances where you might have made errors in subject-verb agreement or pronoun usage.
 By consciously applying these principles, you can elevate the accuracy and inclusivity of your communication.
 And if you found this article helpful, share it with your friends and colleagues to spread the knowledge and promote better language skills for everyone!